Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Results and Discussion

-\textbf{Prompt: }\textit{Analyze the following text and assign a score between 0 and 1, where 0 represents no hate or negativity, and 1 represents extreme hate speech toward Muslims.
-Provide a score along with a brief explanation.} We show the GPT-4 negativity score along with a brief explanation in Table \ref{tab:gpt-4-response}.
+We present the GPT-4 negativity score, along with a brief explanation, in Table \ref{tab:gpt-4-response}.
 It is clear from these responses and negativity scores that advanced LLMs understand these terms.
-However, the term \textit{mohammedan} provides reasonable accuracy, where GPT-4 relies more on context to categorize the negativity.
-For instance, in one sentence, the response is \textit{The term mohammedan is outdated and some might consider it disrespectful}, whereas in another sentence where a word \textit{wretches}, changes the negativity score of the sentence and consider \textit{mohammedan} as negative term used against Muslims.
-We will make all the responses of GPT-4 public upon acceptance.\footnote{https://github.com/razaulmustafa852/islamophobia} However, from these responses, it is clear that LLMs understand the terms and measures required from social platforms to stop spreading such terms.
+However, the term \textit{mohammedan} achieves reasonable accuracy, whereas GPT-4 relies more on context to categorize negativity.
+For instance, in 6\textsuperscript{th} post, LLMs response states: \textit{The term mohammedan is outdated and some might consider it disrespectful}, whereas in 7\textsuperscript{th} post (comment), where the word \textit{wretches}, changes the negativity score of the sentence and considers \textit{mohammedan} as a negative term used against Muslims.
+Additionally, \textit{abdul} is ignored as a hate term in the third example; the LLM likely assumed this to be a reference to the target's name, which the human annotators know is not the case.
+The term \textit{abdul} is in the same position as \textit{mohammedan} as both are just named that rely on context to make it offensive to use.
+This suggests that if \textit{mudslime} was removed from the sentence, GPT would have a harder time labeling this correctly as hate speech, and the score would have been lower.
+However, from these responses, it is clear that LLMs understand the terms and measures required by social platforms to prevent the spread of such terms.

+To evaluate whether GPT-4 consistently assigns a high hate score to Islamophobic slurs, we compared the mean score against a neutral baseline of 0.5.
+The mean score $M$ is ($0.8767$).
+A one-sample $t-test$ showed that this mean was significantly higher than the baseline ($t = 10.78$, $p = 3.15 \times 10^{-14}$).
+Since the p-value is below $\alpha = 0.05$, indicating that GPT-4 strongly and consistently identifies these slurs as highly negative and hateful -- see Table \ref{tab:h1-stats}